Fall colors arrive at the Jenne Farm

 Let me explain...
-These images are all taken from the same hill-top.
-Most photographers gravitate to the hill above the farm.
-So you add 30+ photographers all trying to get what they feel is the best spot and you are bound to get some conflicts.
+These images are all taken from the same hill overlooking the farm.
+So most photographers gravitate to this hill above the farm.
+So now you add 30+ photographers all trying to get what they feel is the best spot and you are bound to get some conflicts.

-What had me confused is this.
-I don’t see 1 or 2 spots for making a winning image of the farm.
-I see 30 or more angles.
-I shot from all the others spots where the main group of photographers did not have staked out.
+What has me confused is this, I don’t see 1 or 2 spots for making a winning image of the farm.
+I see many or more angles.
+I shot these next three from all the other spots which the main group of photographers did not have staked out.

-It seems they are afraid of moving and missing the perfect light situation.
-I took a chance and photographed the farm from one side of the hill to the other, always respecting each photographers line of sight.
+It seems they are either afraid of moving and missing the perfect light or losing their “perfect” spot.
+I took a chance and photographed the farm from one side of the hill to the other, always trying to respect the other photographers’ line of sight.

-Then another photographer moved directly in front of a photographer who had been standing in one spot since I got there and when he complained, the newcomer stated he had been there since 5:30AM.
+Then another photographer moved directly in front of a photographer who had been standing in one spot since I got there and when he complained, the newcomer stated “he had been there since 5:30AM before anyone else!”

-As soon as I did a bunch of out of town photographers noticed and came over.
-About 8-10 of them reached into their pockets and started putting money in the box.
+As soon as I did several of the other photographers noticed and came over.
+I explained in a loud voice about what the box was here for.
+About 3-4 of them reached into their pockets and started putting money in the box.

-Let me know what you think!
-Even though I couldn’t squeeze in where they group had staked out their view, I was able to go all over the hill top to explore different vantage points.
+Let me know what you think about the three images above!
+Even though I couldn’t squeeze in where the group had staked out their view, I was able to go all over the hilltop to explore different vantage points.
 I think I got several good shots.